20rp/20rp/README.md

 **BCS graduate.
 Currently the primary Web Developer for the Eastern Institute of Technology, New Zealand.**

-**Four and a half years development experience.
-I am passionate about creating modern web software that is cohesive and easy to use.**
+**Passionate about creating modern web software that is cohesive and easy to use.**

 <div  align="center">
   <a href="https://linkedin.com/in/arlo-wotherspoon">